-Determining the retroactive effect of such a rule requires expert knowledge of 28 U.S.C. § 2254 (state convictions) or § 2255
+Determining the retroactive effect of such a rule in federal proceedings requires expert knowledge of 28 U.S.C. § 2254 (state convictions) or § 2255

 Griffith v.
 Kentucky, 479 U.S. 314, 322 (1987).
 A case is "final" when the availability of an appeal exhausted, certiorari is denied, or the time for a petition for certiorari has elapsed.
 Id. at 321 n.6.

 Begin by indicating whether the convicted criminal defendant: